Skip to content

 There are many ways that a hospital or doctor may be responsible for an injury or wrongful death.
 If you have been injured by a negligent healthcare provider, or if your loved one passed away after receiving substandard medical care, it is in your best interest to seek legal representation from an experienced medical malpractice attorney as soon as possible.

-At Amanda Demanda Law Group, our Miami medical malpractice lawyers have the experience and resources to handle these complex cases effectively.
+At Amanda Demanda Injury Lawyers, our Miami medical malpractice lawyers have the experience and resources to handle these complex cases effectively.

 Call us today at (305) 998-6953 to set up a free initial consultation with one of our Miami medical malpractice lawyers.
 Hablamos español.